ansisme/Soothe.me/README.md

 # SootheMe_BlogWebsiteImplementedInPYTHON
 SootheMe is a niche blog website implemented in Python programming language that allows the users to create and edit blogs.
 SootheMe is a platform where people can post their content which is soothing and calm to watch and listen to.
-The bloggers can also attract users to their own websites by posting their content here and also share information about their business with attracting potential customers.